-Skin conditions like rash, itching and dryness are common side effects of cancer treatment.
-These may be painful or affect your appearance.
+These symptoms can range from mild to severe and can be painful or affect your appearance.

 Your health care team is an important source of information on how to care for your skin during treatment.
 There are also simple, practical things you can do to keep problems under control.